jstern/aoc2022/README.md

 ![build status](https://github.com/jstern/aoc2022/workflows/build/badge.svg)

 Solution attempts for https://adventofcode.com/2022 using TypeScript because I don't know TypeScript so good.
+(Also has some 2015 solutions I'm doing to warm up.)

 Built using https://github.com/jsynowiec/node-typescript-boilerplate as a template (see [original](./original/README.md)).